roncli/LibWowAPI/README.markdown

    * Refactored Stats objects for characters to be called CharacterStats.
    * Refactored Member objects for guilds to be called GuildMember.
    * Updated Data.Talents.CharacterTalents to group the talents by slot.
+   * Weapon Damage on an Item is no longer a collection.

 ## Classes